 Strengthening these muscles will help keep your shoulders retracted and counteract slouching.

 Resistance Band Rows

 Resistance band rows are an excellent exercise to hit these muscle groups.

 Using resistance bands during your strength training routines means that you can get in a workout to improve your posture at home or on the road.

-- To perform a resistance band row start in a seated position on the floor with your legs straight out in front of you.
+- To perform a resistance band row, start seated on the floor with your legs straight out in front of you.

 - Loop the bands around your feet while holding onto the ends of the bands (or handles).

 - You should hold the ends of the bands in front of you with your elbows bent to your sides.